GridGain-Demos/ignite-essentials-developer-training/README.md

 The compute task executes on every cluster node, iterates through local records and responds to the application that merges partial results.

-1. Run the app in a terminal window to see how it works (or just start the app with IntelliJ IDEA or Eclipse):
+1. Build an executable JAR with the applications' classes (or just start the app with IntelliJ IDEA or Eclipse):
     ```bash
+    mvn clean package -P apps
+    ```
+2. Run the app in the terminal:
+    ```bash
     java -cp libs/apps.jar training.ComputeApp
     ```

-2. Check the logs of the `ServerStartup` processes (your Ignite server nodes) to see that the calculation was executed across the cluster.
+3. Check the logs of the `ServerStartup` processes (your Ignite server nodes) to see that the calculation was executed across the cluster.

 Modify the computation logic:

 1. Update the logic to return top-10 paying customers.

-2. Build an executable JAR with the applications' classes (or just start the app with IntelliJ IDEA or Eclipse):
+2. Re-build an executable JAR with the applications' classes (or just start the app with IntelliJ IDEA or Eclipse):
     ```bash
     mvn clean package -P apps
     ```